 Dr. Constance Mui is Professor of Philosophy and holds the Rev. Scott Youree Watson, S.J., Distinguished Professorship in Arts and Sciences.
 She specializes in continental philosophy, and has published articles, book chapters, and edited volumes on phenomenology, feminist theories, Sartre, Strawson, Beauvoir, Marcel, Malabou, Laruelle, Stiegler, and Derrida.

-Dr. Mui is the 2013 recipient of the Dux Academicus Award.
+Dr. Mui was recipient of the Dux Academicus Award, as well as numerous teaching and advising awards.
 She co-founded (with history professor Nancy Anderson and English professor Barbara Ewell) the Women’s Studies Program, the first multidisciplinary program at Loyola University.
+She was Scholar-in-Residence at Fudan University (School of Philosophy) in Shanghai, PRC in 2012-2013.
 Her professional service includes leadership positions in many organizations.
-She has held several offices in the North American Sartre Society, and was President of the Society from 2003 to 2005.
+She has held several offices in the North American Sartre Society, and was President of the Society from 2002 to 2005.
 She served on the Diversity Committee of the Society of Phenomenology and Existential Philosophy from 2001 to 2005.
 She is President of the Central Division Sartre Circle, as well as an Executive Editor for the journal, Sartre Studies International.

 Ph.
 D., Brown University.